JacobLewandowskiDev/Denarius-Finance-Manager/README.md

 # DENARIUS - Personal Finance Manager

 ## Application Description
   Denarius - The name of the web app originates from a silver coin used in ancient Rome.
 This web app assists its users in managing their finances.
-The client side of the application has the ability to setup saving goals they wish to achieve by a certain date and track their expenses, the backend then takes care of storing that data inside a relational database and performs all of the calculations upon a specific endpoint request call.
-That data is then presented to the user for their viewing.
-The webapp can also tracks the information of the top 20 trading Cryptocurrencies and updates the list every 2 minutes by pulling the data from coinmarketcap.com using the CoinMarketCap API.
+The client-side of the app after logging into their account can set up saving goals they wish to achieve by a certain date and track their expenses.
+The backend then takes care of storing that data and performing all of the calculations upon a specific endpoint request callfor the user.
+That data is then presented to the client for their viewing.
+The web app can also track the information of the top 20 trading Cryptocurrencies and updates the list every 2 minutes by pulling the data from coinmarketcap.com using the CoinMarketCap API.

 ## User Features
   - Login into one of the premade accounts (Role-based authentication: normal user or admin user).